-When you first contact an attorney, ask if there is a cost for the initial meeting.
+When you first contact a Virginia personal injury lawyer, ask if there is a cost for the initial meeting.
 Many lawyers offer a free consultation to review your case and see if they are the right fit for you.
 But it never hurts to confirm that before you meet so you won’t be surprised later.

 When you meet with a lawyer, ask about any long-term costs.
 Some offer a contingency fee, which means they get paid if they win your case.
 And if they do get paid this way, make sure to ask how much, because it could end up affecting your total settlement.

 We would be honored to talk with you